slayme89/ExperimentsCNN/README.md

-# ExperimentsCNN
+# Convolutional Neural Network

-CNN Experiments using Keras and TensorFlow written in Python
+CNN Experiments using Keras and TensorFlow written in Python used for batchelors thesis.